 According to state filings, Jim Wells is on track to have fewer insurance options in 2018 than it did in 2017, when 1,782 South Texans enrolled in Obamacare plans.

 It’s likely that enrollment will be even weaker in 2018 thanks to the lack of consumer outreach by the current administration.
 In stark contrast to the Obama administration, President Trump’s HHS has failed to develop a robust strategy to educate and enroll Latino consumers in the marketplace.
 Because Jim Wells is a Latino-majority county (to the tune of 80%), this doesn’t bode well for consumers in one of the least healthy counties in Texas.

 How’s the ACA doing in your community?

 P.S.
-Jim Wells was a decisive county for LBJ’s 1948 congressional victory thanks to the stuffing of a ballot box in precinct 13 in Alice, TX (where I was born and raised).
+Jim Wells was a decisive county for LBJ’s 1948 Senate victory thanks to the stuffing of a ballot box in precinct 13 in Alice, TX (where I was born and raised).
 While this is, to be sure, an unsavory claim to fame, what happened in Alice changed the trajectory of American history and health (think Medicare and Medicaid). #ThanksLBJ